Keyboard shortcuts

 Available Tests

-• Phase 1: Game Creation: Proposer creates games naturally based on L2 state
+• Phase 1: Game Creation – Proposer seeds three canonical games from L2 state.

-• Phase 2: Challenge Period: Time warp to near end of challenge duration (no challenges submitted)
+• Phase 2: Challenge Period – Time is warped to the end of MAX_CHALLENGE_DURATION.

-• Phase 4: Bond Claims: Proposer claims bonds after airgap period (7 days warped to seconds)
+• Phase 4: Bond Claims – Proposer claims the bonds after DISPUTE_GAME_FINALITY_DELAY_SECONDS.

 Running the Tests